Lady Panthers flex offensive muscles

 PINE GROVE • Pine Grove has made a name for itself on the defensive end of the floor over the past few seasons.

-But in Friday night’s Class 1A girls second-round matchup with TCPS, the Lady Panthers showed off their offensive firepower to pull away with a 59-44 win.
+But in last Friday’s Class 1A girls second-round matchup with TCPS, the Lady Panthers showed off their offensive firepower to pull away with a 59-44 win.

 Pine Grove advances to play Hickory Flat in the quarterfinals on Thursday at ICC.